gaffney2010/beautiful-cache/README.md

 bc.Compact(policy, settings={"max_bytes": 1e9, "strategy": "fat"})
 ```

+## Web-driver
+For V1, we'll use the Selenium FireFox headless driver.
+This requires special download (google Selenium).
+We'll retry 3 times with no jitters.
+Because the program may download at any time, it's not recommended that this is ever run in parallel.

+Future versions may allow different drivers to be injected.
+(Or at least document install process better.)

 ## Supported code
 Our V1 will support only `find_all` and `find` with all the usual arguments.
 From there additional functionality can be used by materializing the tag, then working with the BeautifulSoup objects.